Cannedfood/WonkyWidgets/Readme.md

 	- Also can be used to create a software-only Canvas implementation
 - (Implement scripting?
 Probably lua?)

-#### Performance
+#### Performance & Backend
-- Cache PreferredSizes (Huge layout performance gain for deeper trees)
-- Make a basic Widget smaller (as of writing a widget is 160 bytes large with clang, tendency growing)
+- Make a Widgets smaller (as of writing a widget is 160 bytes large with clang, tendency growing)
+	- Use TinyString wherever possible
+	- Use packing where sensible
 - Add partial redraws
+- Add a FreeType font rendering backend
+- Add a different file loading backend (stb has some issues)

+#### Bugs
+- Sliders don't work properly with exponents other than 1
+- Widgets don't clip children
+- List and WrappedList doesn't balance the remaining space between children with AlignFill
+- WrappedList ignores flow
+- Padding is ignored

 ## Should I use this library
 - **Caveat 0**: No. It is WIP and the documentation consists of *lies*. **LIEEES I SAY!**
 - **Caveat 1**: It requires **C++17** or higher
 - **Caveat 2**: It uses [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information), so that's that.
 Feel free to implement a fallback ;)